fu4303/portfolio-vincentntang/content/posts/2019-into-2020/index.md

 I'm not sure what 2020 will bring.
 I could never really answer the question of where I see myself in 5 years.
 Decision making has never been my forte.
 But if there's one thing that I've learned in this journey, it's to never stop building things and learning.

 For learning, I take inspiration from [Ben Awad](/https://www.youtube.com/channel/UC-8QAzbLcRglXeN_MY9blyw), one of the youtubers I follow for software development.
 It's important not to set too many goals down, else you can't reach all of them.
-I did this in [2018](/2018-into-2019), and never got around to learning X,Y,Z. Here's a list of things I do wish to learn.
+I did this in [2018](/2018-into-2019), and never got around to learning everything I wanted to learn.
+Here's a list of things I do wish to learn.

 - C# Development
 - Typescript